Persian leopard (Panthera pardus ciscaucasica)

 The Persian leopard avoids deserts, areas with long-duration snow cover, and places in the vicinity of cities.
 It inhabits subalpine meadows, deciduous forests, ravines in the Greater Caucasus, rocky slopes, mountainous steppes, and sparse juniper forests in the Lesser Caucasus and Iran.

 Although the size of this predator depends on the geographical region which it inhabits, it doesn’t differ much from other representatives of the species.
-Usually, it has relatively short limbs, robust and strong posture.
+Usually, it has relatively short limbs, a robust and strong posture.
 On the back, sides and hips there are black rosettes, and on the head, neck, chest and stomach – small “dots”.

 The background color for these markings ranges between light yellow and deep gold, except for the underside of the body from the chin to the tail, which is bright.
 The rosettes and markings stretch up to the tip of the tail, which constitutes 60-75% of body length with the head.
 The skull is large in comparison to the rest of the body, therefore, the strong jaw muscles can work flawlessly.